kel16/CudaLabTasksSS25/Session2/scrap_utils/README.md

 Enable Custom Search API for the project: https://console.cloud.google.com/apis/api/customsearch.googleapis.com/

 #### Run
+Switch to the folder containing the script.
 Execute `python scrap.py`.

 Modify `classes` value in the source code as needed.